 We bring together a distinguished team of surgeons, physicians, and other healthcare professionals to support patients with end stage disease in every step of their care up to and including transplantation.
 RMTI team members view transplantation as one step in the continuum of patient care.
 Our multidisciplinary approach ensures that patients benefit from the expertise of multiple specialists, who understand their unique needs.

-Having performed more than 5,500 liver, kidney, pancreas, and intestinal transplants over 40 years, we have a rich history of innovation and excellence in the field of organ transplantation.
+Having performed more than 10,000 liver, kidney, pancreas, and intestinal transplants over 40 years, we have a rich history of innovation and excellence in the field of organ transplantation.
 One of the key factors in our success is close collaboration between our physicians and the scientists who conduct state-of-the-art research here.
 It enables us to provide leading-edge technologies and the most up-to-date therapies to our patients, including individuals with complex medical needs.
 For example, RMTI researchers working side-by-side with our clinical teams have made great strides in increasing the eligibility of patients previously denied kidney / pancreas transplants due to medical conditions, such as Hepatitis B, Hepatitis C, and HIV.
 RMTI is one of the UNOS approved transplant centers to provide the opportunity for HIV+ recipients (liver and kidney) to receive HIV+ organs, allowing these HIV+ recipients the opportunity to receive a life-saving transplant in a much shorter period of time.